mesurace/angularjs_karma_jasmine/README.md

-# Unit testing of AngularJS controller using Karma and Jasmine
+# Testing angularjs with jasmine and karma

 # Steps: